jgray2/InterfaceAbstractLab/src/lab1/readme.txt

    * Practice deciding which super class methods should be abstract, if any, and which super class methods should be fully implemented, if any.
      (TIP: implement methods that should not change and declare them final;
-      if a method has the potential for being overridden in the sub-clsss, declare that method abstract)
+      if a method has the potential for being overridden in the sub-class, declare that method abstract)
    * Continue practicing what you have learned about Encapsulation